spryker/oryx/docs/reactivity/introduction.md

 In a reactive frontend, data is treated as _streams_ that continue to emit new values in an asynchronous manner.
 This allows for a highly responsive and engaging user experience, as updates to the data are immediately reflected in the user interface.
 Examples of reactive behavior include searching for products (_typeahead_), adding to cart, navigating the application, and more.

-This is achieved by establishing a connection between the user interface and the data model, so that changes to the data are automatically reflected in the user interface and vice versa.
+This is achieved by establishing a connection between the user interface and the data model, so that changes to the data are automatically reflected in the user interface.
 Reactivity is widely used in modern frontend frameworks, but the the technical solution varies from framework to framework.

 ## Reactivity patterns in Oryx